NEW: My recent keynote presentation at the Mindfulness Matters 2014 conference in South Africa (slide presentation in PDF format)

-I am currently a research fellow at the
+I am currently an Instructor (research faculty) at the

 Massachusetts General Hospital (MGH)-Harvard-MIT